subsquid/docs/docs/tutorials/bayc/step-three-adding-external-data.md

 ```
 It runs much slower than before, requiring about three hours to get through the first batch and more than a day to sync.
 This is something we will address in the next part of the tutorial.

 Nevertheless, the squid is already fully capable of scraping token metadata and serving it over GraphQL.
-Verify that by running `sqd serve` and visiting the [GraphiQL playground](http://localhost:4350/graphql).
+Verify that by running `sqd serve` and visiting the [local GraphiQL playground](http://localhost:4350/graphql).
 It is now possible to retrieve image URLs and attributes for each token:

 ![BAYC GraphiQL at step three](</img/bayc-playground-step-three.png>)